galangeracharles17/project-todo/README.md

 The actual design was also from scratch using figma and material icons.

-NodeJS keypoints
+NPM & Parcel keypoints

-> Node allows you to install packages from diffrence resources
+> NPM, the package manager for Node.js, allows you to easily install packages from different sources, including the npm registry."
-> Node checks if the app was successfully built
-> Node will also let your application run on your local machine
+> Parcel bundled or minify your application and responsible for the build of your app

 Git keypoints

-> Is version control that let's you track your progress
+> Is a version control that let's you track your progress
 > Allows to keep in sync with your github repositories

 ReactJS keypoints